ansible-collections/community.mysql/TESTING.md

 - Minimum 2GB of RAM

-### Custom ansible-test containers
+### ansible-test environment

-Our integrations tests use custom containers for ansible-test.
-Those images have their definition file stored in the directory [test-containers](test-containers/).
-We build and publish the images on ghcr.io under the ansible-collection namespace: E.G.:
-`ghcr.io/ansible-collections/community.mysql/test-container-mariadb106-py310-mysqlclient211:latest`.

-Availables images are listed [here](https://github.com/orgs/ansible-collections/packages).
+Integration tests use the default container from ansible-test.
+Then required packages for the tests are installed from the `setup_controller` target located in the `tests/integration/targets` folder.

 ### Makefile options